 Calcium and Phosphorus Imbalances

-A deficiency of either calcium or phosphorus in the diet of young growing birds results in abnormal bone development even when the diet contains adequate vitamin D3 (see Nutrition and Management: Poultry: Vitamin D3 Deficiency).
+A deficiency of either calcium or phosphorus in the diet of young growing birds results in abnormal bone development even when the diet contains adequate vitamin D3 (see Vitamin D Deficiency).
 A deficiency of either calcium or phosphorus results in lack of normal skeletal calcification.
 Rickets is seen mainly in growing birds, while calcium deficiency in laying hens results in reduced shell quality and osteoporosis.
 This depletion of bone structure causes a disorder that is commonly referred to as “cage layer fatigue.”
 When calcium is mobilized from bone to overcome a dietary deficiency, the cortical bone erodes and is unable to support the weight of the hen.